nus-cs2103-AY1718S1/addressbook-level4/collated/main/jo-lyn.md

     }

     /**
-     * Updates the panel when the details of the selected person is changed */
+     * Updates the panel when the details of the selected person is changed.
+     */
     @Subscribe
     private void handlePersonDetailsChangedEvent(PersonEditedEvent event) {